Tank Bigsby

-Cartavious "Tank" Bigsby (born August 30, 2001) is an American football running back for the Auburn Tigers.
+Cartavious "Tank" Bigsby (born August 30, 2001) is an American professional football running back and kickoff returner for the Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Auburn Tigers and was selected by the Jacksonville Jaguars in the third round of the 2023 NFL draft.
+He was traded to the Eagles in 2025.

-Early years
+Early life

 Bigsby attended Callaway High School in Hogansville, Georgia.
 As a senior he rushed for 1,636 yards with 27 touchdowns and as a junior had 2,221 yards and 22 touchdowns.
 He committed to Auburn University to play college football.
-He was ranked as the 7th overall recruit in the state of Georgia by 247 Sports, and was ranked as the nation’s top running back by Rivals.
+A four star prospect, he was ranked as the 7th overall recruit in the state of Georgia by 247 Sports.

 College career

 Bigsby took over as Auburn's starting running back his freshman year in 2020.
 He had his first 100-yard game against Georgia, rushing for 146 yards on 20 carries.
 Bigsby finished the season averaging 6.0 yards per carry for a total of 834 yards and was voted the SEC Newcomer/Freshman of the Year.
-In 2021, Bigsby would improve upon his strong freshman season and would rush for 1,099 yards.
+In 2021, Bigsby improved upon his strong freshman season and would rush for 1,099 yards and ten touchdowns.
+In the 2022 season, he had 179 carries for 970 rushing yards and ten rushing touchdowns.

+Professional career

+Jacksonville Jaguars

+Bigsby was drafted by the Jacksonville Jaguars in the third round, 88th overall, of the 2023 NFL draft.
+In Week 1, he scored his first NFL touchdown in his NFL debut on a one-yard carry in the fourth quarter of a 31–21 victory over the Indianapolis Colts.
+He appeared in all 17 games as a rookie.
+He finished with 50 carries for 132 yards and two touchdowns in the 2023 season.

+In Week 5 of the 2024 season against the Colts, Bigsby had 13 carries for 101 rushing yards and two rushing touchdowns in the 37–34 win.
+In a Week 7 win over the Patriots, he had 26 carries for 118 rushing yards and two rushing touchdowns.

+Philadelphia Eagles

+On September 9, 2025, Bigsby was traded to the Philadelphia Eagles in exchange for 2026 fifth- and sixth-round draft picks.